Scalr/documentation/tutorials/3-tier-app.rst

 Farm Role Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^
+* Please leave any settings not mentioned below as default.
+The steps below should cover everything needed for this tutorial.

 Select and configure the WebApp farm role:
 -------------------------------------------
 * Select SCALING and change the autoscaling setting to Min Instances = 2, Max Instances = 5